psx95/learning-go/concurrency/concurrency.md

  So while there are 3 concurrent task (tasks running simultaneously), only 1 of them ever gets worked on at a given point in time.

- In cotrast, if we have 3 tasks running parallely - Task 1, 2, 3, it would mean that all 3 of them are being worked on simultaneously.
+ In contrast, if we have 3 tasks running in parallel - Task 1, 2, 3, it would mean that all 3 of them are being worked on simultaneously.

 #### CSP (Communicating Sequential Processes)
 CSP is the idea of breaking the program into discrete execution units of work (or tasks) which some processes can execute sequentially.
 So basically one process does some work and then passes the result of that work to something called a `channel`.
 Another process receives that result from this channel and then does some additional work on it (or finishes it) and so on.
 So these processes are communicating with each other via channels in a sequential manner - which is the main idea behind CSP.

-The use of this model is that the processes are independent of each other and can work concurrently as long as there is some syncronization mechanism in place that makes sure of the sequential communication.
+The use of this model is that the processes are independent of each other and can work concurrently as long as there is some synchronization mechanism in place that makes sure of the sequential communication.
 So CSP makes concurrency patterns like `fan-in` and `fan-out` easy to implement.

 In context of Go language in particular, the processes described above are called `goroutine`s which can communicate with each other via `channel`s.